partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 If you hang out in the [PartyKit Discord](https://discord.gg/g5uqHQJc3z), you may have heard we recently redesigned the primary way developers interact with PartyKit.

-PartyKit's makes developing real-time, collaborative, multiplayer applications simple.
-In this post, we'll explain how the new `PartyServer` API makes it even simpler, and more fun!
+PartyKit makes developing real-time, collaborative, multiplayer applications simple.
+In this post, I'll explain how the new `PartyServer` API makes it even simpler, and more fun!

 First, let's look at an example of a little chat room: